nathancarter/weblurch/doc-src/plan.md

 ## Experimenting with auto-bubbling

- * Create a function that takes as input a number `n` and returns an array of Ranges, the first containing the `n` characters before the cursor, the next containing the `n` characters 1 step to the right of that, and so on, up to the last entry in the list containing the `n` characters to the right of the cursor.
-Call it `allSpansNearCursor`.
  * Create a function that can move the left or right edge of a Range object one word to the left or the right.
  * Create a function that can create a Range containing the n words